Ottawa RiverRegulationPlanning BoardCommission de planificationde la régularisationde la rivière des Outaouais

 Water in a stream that comes from groundwater discharging into the surface water system.

-Area of land that channels rainfall and snowmelt into a common outlet such as a body of water or stream.
+An area of land that channels rainfall and snowmelt into a common outlet, such as body of water or stream.

 Freshet